xperseguers/t3ext-fal-protect/Documentation/AdministratorManual/Index.rst

 processing by TYPO3 but even if you ask to process absolutely everything by this extension, files within the "_processed_" folder are always public.

+NOTE: Since version > 1.2.0 all ProcessedFiles are resolved to the original FAL resource.
+As result you can also protect the "_processed_" folder, if the resolution of the original file rights is correct for your purpose.

 Recycler
 ^^^^^^^^